 Present Authorised Absence

 In school all day Bereavement

-Medical/Dental appointment for part of the day Under suspension
+Medical/Dental appointment for part of the Under suspension

+day

 Educated off site Ill or all-day medical/dental appointment

 Approved sporting activity Enforced closure

 Educational Visit

 Work Experience

 Any other absence is recorded as unauthorised.
 These categories are recorded on the official register and appear on pupils' records.